Flexeril is a brand name for the central nervous system depressant drug cyclobenzaprine, which is also sold under the brand name Amrix.

 Flexeril may be abused, as it can cause relaxation and euphoria.

 Flexeril is a prescription medication that needs to be dispensed by a medical professional for a necessary and legitimate medical concern.
-Any time this is not the case, it is considered medication abuse.
+When Flexeril is taken for any other purpose, such as for recreation, it is considered substance abuse.

 The following are possible signs of Flexeril abuse: